MaksimShupta/FullstackBlog_backend/README.md

 The API endpoints are documented.Here’s how to access it:

+## Configuration

+Environment-specific configurations are set in `.env` file.
+This file is not available.

+Create a new `.env` file, you may add the following variable the `DATABASE_URL` and `PORT` values.

 ## Dependencies

 - [Express.js](https://expressjs.com/) is a fast, minimalist web framework for Node.js that simplifies building APIs and web applications.
 - [Dotenv](https://www.npmjs.com/package/dotenv) is a Node.js package that loads environment variables from a .env file into process.env for secure configuration management.
+- [pg](https://www.npmjs.com/package/pg) is a PostgreSQL client for Node.js that enables seamless interaction with PostgreSQL databases using JavaScript.

 # Project Resources